dani-pl/GLAsteroids/README.md

    and new asteroids spawn.
 Each level (or wave) should be more challenging (and more rewarding) than the last.

--  *VG improvement 3* In each wave, I increment the number of initial asteroids and the number of points for killing an asteroid or saucer enemy is proportional to the wave number.
+-  *Implementation* In each wave, I increment the number of initial asteroids and the number of points for killing an asteroid or saucer enemy is proportional to the wave number.

-3. *Description:* Create a Shader-class that can load GLSL-source code from the filesystem, build a shader program and provide an interface for tweaking all of the shader settings, and enabling / disabling the shader. (now you can give each Entity their own Shader if you'd like!).
+3. *VG improvement 3:* Create a Shader-class that can load GLSL-source code from the filesystem, build a shader program and provide an interface for tweaking all of the shader settings, and enabling / disabling the shader. (now you can give each Entity their own Shader if you'd like!).